 Driving with an overcharged AC unit is not advisable, and it may even void your warranty.
 So if you’re not sure whether your AC unit is properly charged, it’s best to err on the side of caution and get it checked out.

 One reason you shouldn’t drive a car with an overcharged AC is that it can lead to engine damage.
-When the AC is overcharged, it puts extra strain on the engine, which can cause parts to wear out prematurely or even break.
+When the AC is overcharged, it puts extra strain on the engine.
+This can cause parts to wear out prematurely or even break.

 Additionally, an overcharged AC can cause the engine to overheat, potentially leading to a costly repair.
 Another reason to avoid driving with an overcharged AC is that it can make the ride uncomfortable for passengers because there will be no cold air coming out from the vents.